 The Sounds of the 1970s Meet Vigilante Cops

-The original Dirty Harry featured a brilliant Lalo Schifrin theme and the sequel, Magnum Force, delivers another brilliant score.
-The score of Magnum Force not only stands well on its own, it works well as a transition to a softer, hipper title character.
+The original Dirty Harry featured a brilliant Lalo Schifrin theme, and the sequel, Magnum Force, delivers another brilliant score.
+The Magnum Force score not only stands well on its own, but it also works well as a transition to a softer, hipper title character.

-John Milius' script is a really great early 1970s hip action film, but the Dirty Harry in Magnum Force is most definitely NOT the same character as the one in the original film.
+John Milius' script is a great early 1970s hip action film, but the Dirty Harry in Magnum Force is most definitely NOT the same character as the original film.

-This is understandable.
-Dirty Harry Callahan was extremely nihilistic.
+The change is understandable.
+Dirty Harry Callahan was too nihilistic.
 A character that dark would eventually alienate audiences.
-In Magnum Force, Harry is less nihilistic, but no less driven and brutal.
-Granted, the sequel has a more comic book style plot and over the top action than the gritty first film, but Magnum Force works.
+In Magnum Force, Harry is less nihilistic but no less driven and brutal.
+The sequel has a more comic book style plot and over the top action than the gritty first film, but Magnum Force works.

 The vocal "screaming" horns add a disturbing sense of creepiness to the score, perhaps as a hint to the ultra-violence to unfold.
-The screams are then accompanied by quick beats bringing the score back to its more uplifting tempo.
+The screams join with quick beats bringing the score back to its more uplifting tempo.